PulsarHRI/pulsarhri.github.io/docs/01-Single-Actuator.md

 ```
 ## Define the actuator address

-Use `0` for direct USB connection.
-If using a CAN adapter, specify the appropriate PCP address.
+Specify the address of the actuator.
+Use `0` if you're connecting directly via USB.
+If you're using a CAN adapter, replace it with the appropriate PCP address assigned to your actuator.

 ```py title=""
 ACTUATOR_ADDRESS = 0
 ```
 ## Define a feedback callback function

-This function will be called automatically when feedback is received from the actuator.
+This function is automatically triggered whenever feedback is received from the actuator.
+It prints the full feedback dictionary and extracts the speed feedback (if available), displaying it in a readable format.

 ```py title=""
 def actuator_feedback(address: int, feedback: dict):